-If you find the Defendant not guilty of the crime charged in Count number , you must determine whether the Defendant is guilty of the lesser included offense.
+If you find the Defendant not guilty of the crime charged in Count number offense.

-Proof of the lesser included offense requires proof beyond a reasonable doubt of the facts necessary to prove the crime charged in Count number , except [list elements not required for the lesser included offense].
+, you must determine whether the Defendant is guilty of the lesser included doubt of the facts necessary to prove the crime charged in Count number , except [list elements not required for the lesser included offense].